LaurisNeimanis/ccore-ai-infra/README.md

          → GHCR container images
 ```

-> **Note**
-> `terraform.tfvars` is intentionally included for demonstration purposes to ensure full reproducibility.
-> It contains no sensitive data and is safe to store in this repository for the demo.

 ### Terraform (Infrastructure Layer)
 - Provisions **VPC**, **public subnet**, **internet gateway**, **route table**
 - Creates **Security Group** for SSH + HTTP/HTTPS